seokjuchung/PoLAr-MAE/README.md

 conda install wandb jupyter matplotlib
 ```

+## Tutorial Notebooks

+Tutorial notebooks for understanding the dataset, model architecture, pretraining, and finetuning are available in the [`tutorial`](tutorial) directory.

 ## PILArNet-M Dataset

 We use and provide the 156 GB **PILArNet-M** dataset of >1M [LArTPC](https://www.symmetrymagazine.org/article/october-2012/time-projection-chambers-a-milestone-in-particle-detector-technology?language_content_entity=und) events.
 See [DATASET.md](DATASET.md) for more details, but the dataset is available at this [link](https://drive.google.com/drive/folders/1nec9WYPRqMn-_3m6TdM12TmpoInHDosb?usp=drive_link), or can be downloaded with the following command: